Overall living conditions

 State of the facilities

-Menogia Detention Centre, as well as the holding cells, are under the management of the Police, therefore the guards are police officers.
-In 2023, the staff of Menogia Detention Centre was comprised of 20 police officers working 12-hour shifts in the daytime and 15 officers during the nighttime shift, as well as a 13-person cleaning crew.
-In addition, the following staff is stationed at Menogia: an examiner of asylum applications of the Asylum Service, a Frontex officer, 3 Immigration liaison officers (one per 12-hour shift during the day), a full-time doctor (working there on weekdays between 08:30am-15:30pm).
-There are also nurses on a 24-hour basis, including a mental health nurse during office hours.
-Furthermore, there is a resident psychologist working there three days per week during office hours.
+Menogia Detention Centre, as well as the holding cells in the police stations and the airports, are under the management of the Police, therefore the guards are police officers.
+In 2024, the staff of Menogia Detention Centre was comprised of 27 police officers working in 4 different shifts, as well as a 13-person cleaning crew.
+In addition, the following staff is stationed at Menogia: an examiner of asylum applications of the Asylum Service, two Frontex officers, 4 Immigration liaison officers (one per 12-hour shift during the day), a full-time doctor (working there on weekdays between 08:30am-15:30pm).
+There is also one nurse available on a 24-hr basis (working in shifts) as well as one mental health nurse during office hours.
+Furthermore, a psychologist visits the Centre twice a week during office hours and two students conducting their clinical psychology training visit once once a week.
 Detainees who seek psychiatric assistance, or other specialised medical assistance, must make an appointment with the doctor, who then refers them to the psychiatrist at the General Hospital of Larnaca district if needed.[1]

-There are no serious deficiencies as to the sanitary facilities provided, except from occasional reports of some toilets and showers being faulty.
-Most detainees are satisfied with the general state of the facilities and have mentioned that there is hot water and that they can shower at ease without time restrictions.[8]
+There are no serious deficiencies as to the sanitary facilities provided, except from occasional reports of some toilets and showers being faulty.[8]
 Overall, the cleanliness of the detention centre seems to be of a decent standard.
 Cleaners are present in the Centre 7 days a week, and the communal areas such as toilets, showers and TV rooms in each block are cleaned twice daily.
 Furthermore, prior to 2018, washing machines for clothes operated two or three times a week; however, following, a scabies outbreak, it was decided to give detainees 24/7 access to washing machines.[9]

 Since Menogia began operating, there have not been any reports regarding overcrowding.
-However, the overall capacity was initially deemed to be too high and conditions in the cells/rooms that accommodate detainees are cramped, as there were eight persons/four bunk beds in an 18m2 room.
+The overall capacity was initially deemed to be too high and conditions in the cells/rooms that accommodate detainees are cramped, as there were eight persons/four bunk beds in an 18m2 room.
 The capacity was reduced from 256 to 128 places, after a CPT recommendation in 2014[10] and the cells/rooms now accommodate four persons with two bunk beds per room.
+However, in 2025, it was noted that out of the 4 wings, the 3, which are designated for male detainees, have been admitting a larger number than the normal capacity.
+As a result of PHC being constantly full, Menogia occasionally takes in more detainees than their protocol provides.
+This usually happens for a short period of time, with people who are scheduled to be deported soon after they are placed in Menogia.[11]

 The provision of clothing in Menogia has improved in recent years, with the Red Cross Cyprus as well as other volunteer organisations providing clothes.
+Even police officers donate their own old clothes to detainees.
 Moreover, upon arrival, detainees are provided with a sanitary package, which includes soap, shampoo, razor blades for men and sanitary products for women.
-However, detainees are expected to pay for their own products, such as shampoos, sanitary products, water and other snacks throughout their time spent there.
-Police officers provide detainees with the opportunity to fill out a shopping list and officers either make a shopping run or place orders at the nearby market.[11]
+Shampoo and soap are usually provided by the detention centre; however, detainees are expected to pay for extra products, such as sanitary products, water and other snacks throughout their time spent there.
+Police officers provide detainees with the opportunity to fill out a shopping list and officers either make a shopping run or place orders at the nearby market.[12]

-Detainees in Menogia including asylum seekers have access to open-air spaces.
+Detainees in Menogia including asylum applicants have access to open-air spaces.
 The size of the outdoor space is approximately the size of a basketball court.
 At noon, detainees are allowed to spend a minimum of one hour and half in the courtyard; each wing given a different time slot.
-On the two days a week when the gym instructor goes, detainees may spend more time in the courtyard, as that is where the class takes place.
-However, according information gathered by the CyRC, not many detainees are interested in attending the gym classes as they take place during the morning when they prefer to sleep almost until noon.
-According to the staff in Menogia, women detainees are more likely to take the gym classes.[12]

 Conditions in the holding cells of the various police stations vary but are overall considered to be sub-standard.
 In a report issued by the Ombudsman’s Office following a monitoring visit in Oroklini, Larnaca, the conditions were found to be below accepted standards and included issues related to lack of access to outdoor spaces, cleanliness and hygiene facilities, access to information, and access to remedies.[14]
 A similar report was issued in September 2020, again by the Ombudsman’s Office, based on a monitoring visit of a Pafos police station.[15]
 The recommendations included not using holding cells for purposes of immigration detention and moving persons to Menogia within 48 hours; increasing access to telephone and online communication; fixing doors to cells to ensure privacy; posting in every cell the rights of detainees; creating an entertainment area; and improving/fixing infrastructure on hygiene facilities.
 Finally, the report stated that the practice of making detainees clean hygiene facilities must be terminated.